sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1200 - column.md

 ---
 Extracts all lines below the anchor line on the current page if:

-- The anchor line's left and right boundaries ("x extent") contain the target line's x extent, or vice versa.
+- The anchor line's left and right boundaries ("x extent") contain the target lines' x extent, or vice versa.

   Or:

-- The anchor line and target line overlap by at least 50% of the narrower line's x extent.
+- The anchor line and target lines overlap by at least 50% of the narrower line's x extent.

 [**Parameters**](doc:column#parameters)
 [**Examples**](doc:column#examples)